som-shahlab/ehrshot-benchmark/README.md

 - `ehrshot-benchmark/`
   - `EHRSHOT_ASSETS/`
-    - `femr/`
+    - `athena_download/`
-      - *We provide this asset from Redivis, which contains deidentified EHR data as a [FEMR](https://github.com/som-shahlab/ehrshot-femr) extract.*
+      - *We do NOT provide this asset.
+You will have to follow the instructions in the section "Downloading the Athena Ontology" below.
+However, you can skip this entirely by using the FEMR extract included in our Redivis download.*
     - `benchmark/`
       - *We provide this asset from Redivis, which contains labels + few-shot samples for all our tasks.*
+    - `data/`
+      - *We provide this asset from Redivis, which contains a CSV containing the entire dataset.*
     - `features/`
       - *We provide this asset from Redivis, which contains preprocessed count + CLMBR-based featurizations.*
+    - `femr/`
+      - *We provide this asset from Redivis, which contains deidentified EHR data as a [FEMR](https://github.com/som-shahlab/ehrshot-femr) extract.*
+    - `figures/`
+      - *We provide this asset from Redivis, which contains figures summarizing the expected results of running our benchmark.*
     - `models/`
       - *We provide this asset from Redivis, which contains the weights of our pretrained foundation model (CLMBR).*
     - `results/`
       - *We provide this asset from Redivis, which contains raw results from our running of our benchmark on the baseline models.*
-    - `figures/`
-      - *We provide this asset from Redivis, which contains figures summarizing the expected results of running our benchmark.*
     - `splits/`
       - *We provide this asset from Redivis, which determine which patient corresponds to which split.*
   - `ehrshot/`